Hashir15432/Hashir15432/README.md

 ## About

-I'm a frontend developer focused on component-driven architecture, clean UI, and real business outcomes.
+I'm a frontend Engineer focused on component-driven architecture, clean UI, and real business outcomes.
 I work at **Peham Ltd** where I build and maintain client-facing interfaces.
 Outside of work, I'm deepening my knowledge of TypeScript, Next.js architecture, and backend fundamentals to grow into full-stack engineering.

 <div align="left">
     <div align="left">